-- Complete phase 2 of our Live and Work scheme in Sandwell (Young Workers Village) creating an additional 54 self-contained studio apartments for young workers who have experienced or are at risk of homelessness. - Carry out a new stock condition survey and implement our planned maintenance and major repairs programme, including fire prevention and detection upgrades - Secure additional accommodation units in Birmingham to replace Conybere Gardens when the lease ends. - Secure resources including a building to develop a Live and Work scheme in Birmingham as our major 50th Anniversary capital project - · Progress opportunities to increase our housing stock in order to meet need including move on. - Progress our Asset Management Strategy commitments and update following our stock condition survey - Continue to seek alternative stock in Warwickshire - Develop our Housing Strategy and landlord function in line with best practice and regulatory requirements
+- Complete phase 2 of our Live and Work scheme in Sandwell (Young Workers Village) creating additional 54 self-contained studio apartments for young workers who have experienced or are at risk of homelessness. - Update our stock condition survey and implement our planned maintenance and major repairs programme, including fire prevention and detection upgrades - Secure additional accommodation units in Birmingham to replace Conybere Gardens when the lease ends. - Secure resources including a building to develop and Live and Work scheme in Birmingham as our major 50th Anniversary capital project - Progress opportunities to increase our housing stock in order to meet need including move on. - Progress our Asset Management Strategy commitments and update following our stock condition survey - · Develop our Housing Strategy and landlord function in line with best practice and regulatory requirements - Complete energy retrofit assessments and technical surveys on the entirety of our owned/long leased portfolio to quantify the cost of reaching EPC C by the government's target date and net zero by 2050. - Maximise grant funding to support the delivery of energy retrofit measures - Deliver a net zero strategy